sveneisenschmidt/yay/docs/contributing.md

 # http://localhost:50080
 ```

-To see all provided commands run `make` and a list of available target is rendered.
+To see all provided commands run `make` and a list of available targets is rendered.

 ```bash
 $ make